Welcome to the 7th week of the Pitchfork & Crow Winter CSA! Here’s what’s in the share:

 - Cauliflower – A white variety called Caprio and the stunning Purple Cape variety this week.

 - Collards – Check out the Italian Vegetable Stew recipe down below.
 What a delicious way to eat up some collards!

-- Purple Sprouting Broccoli - our earliest sprouting broccoli!
-Eat the florets, eat the leaves, eat the stems, eat it up yum!
+- Purple Sprouting Broccoli - Eat the florets, eat the leaves, eat the stems, eat it up yum!

 Enjoy the vegetables and we’ll see you in two weeks!